pot-code/go-boilerplate/README.md

 $ skaffold debug --port-forward
 ```

-It will read the k8s service definitions and automatically forward the port for you, add your custom port-forward rules in `skaffold.yaml`.
+It will read the k8s service definitions and automatically forward the port for you, add your own port-forward rules in `skaffold.yaml`.

 ### Teardown